mangelajo/photosort/README.md

 ```

 ## Release Notes
+### 2024.1.1
+ * Support for python 3.12, fixed missing files in tests

 ### 2021.1.4
  * PIL image library has been replaced for exiftool so datetime from videos can